-You can use a credit card to purchase individual courses.
+You can use a credit card or debit card to purchase individual courses.
 For departments, organizations, and other large-scale users who pay with purchase orders, we can invoice you directly, generate a unique course code for your students, and remove the payment requirement for your enrollees.
 With this method, students receive a unique code, input the code during registration, and move directly into their assigned course without using their own funds for payment.

 Yes.
 We provide course design assistance, video production, and everything else you need to build a great, professional online course.
 To set up a consultation, go here:

 Yes.
 Your courses are encrypted and stored on secure cloud servers.
 When we use third-party vendors, we vet them to make sure they employ appropriate security precautions and safeguard material and data.
 Finally, all students are manually validated before they are allowed to access law enforcement sensitive course material and instructors have the authority to admit or refuse any potential student interest in their courses.

 When students sign up for sensitive courses, they include their law enforcement affiliation and the name and contact information of a supervisor for manual verification.
 A Law Enforcement Learning representative will use this information to contact each student’s organization or department and confirm his or her law enforcement status; only current and former law enforcement personnel are eligible for verification.